bryanlabs/mac/README.md

 **Multi Account Command** - runs any command in the context of the AWS Named Profile(s) specified.

-You want to quickly interact with one or many AWS accounts without the complications of swapping access keys / environment variables... **mac** can help.
+You want to quickly interact with one or many AWS accounts without the complications of swapping access keys or environment variables... **mac** can help.

 ------------
 How is this different from awsclis --profile option